 Our luxury mattresses are made by expert craftsmen who combine traditional mattress making methods with innovative technology.
-The mattress is constructed of supportive micro-sized pocket springs topped with sustainably-sourced Herdwick wool and our natural sleep surface.
-Find out below about the materials we use and how we build your herdysleep mattress.
+The mattress is constructed of supportive pocket springs topped with a blend of sustainably-sourced Herdwick wool, cotton and cashmere.
+Find out below about the materials we use and how we build your herdysleep wool mattress.

-We believe a natural sleeping surface is best, which is why we have developed a naturally fire-retardant fabric that does not require the use of chemical treatment.
+We believe a natural sleeping surface is best, which is why we have developed a chemical-free fabric that is used on the surface of mattress.
 Derived from plants and woven in our Yorkshire workshop, you can rest easy in the knowledge that you’re sleeping on something natural.

 The wool is cleaned, carded and blended with cotton and cashmere for soft, sumptuous, bouncy fibres.
 It is then shaped into a pad for the mattress.